Strategic charging infrastructure

 Stakeholders:

-• Service area operators, A-road operators, truck-stop operators: Explore renewable power purchase agreements or on-site solar integration.
+• Service area, A-road and truck-stop operators: Explore renewable power purchase agreements or on-site solar integration.

 • Private infrastructure firms: Support low-carbon investment cases.